Common Questions

 Hot Tubs

-• Although a permit is not required to install a hot tub on your property, it may not be placed on top of a deck.
+- A permit is not required to install a hot tub on your property.

 Costs of Development

-• Development charges are collected under the authority of the Development Charges Act, 1997 and by-law 30-19.
-Development charges are fees collected from developers at the time of a building permit to help pay for the cost of infrastructure (capital costs) required to provide municipal services to new development, such as roads, infrastructure, community centers and fire and police facilities.
+- Development charges are collected under the authority of the Development Charges Act, 1997.
+Development Charges are fees collected from developers at the time of a building permit to help pay for the cost of infrastructure (capital costs) required to provide municipal services to new development, such as roads, infrastructure, community centers and fire and police facilities.
 If you are demolishing a house and rebuilding it, there is no development charge applicable, provided permits are issued within 2 years.
-(See fine print in development charge by-law) Please note that Township Development charge collected prior to the Township sign-off on a Building Permit, as well as County and School Board Development Charges collected by the County of Dufferin at the time of Building permit issuance.
+Please note that Township Development Charges are collected prior to the Township sign-off on a Building Permit, as well as County and School Board Development Charges collected by the County of Dufferin at the time of Building permit issuance.

 Residing in a Trailer while Building on the Property